 Lanzarote, as we know, has been a favourite for sun-seekers for quite a few years now.
 It’s a great destination for those looking for a sunny getaway that’s just a few hours away, and I personally love it.
-Not only does it have the naturally beautiful beaches and warm weather if you love to relax: there are also plenty of attractions and places to visit to keep your holiday exciting.
-Take a look at a few of my favourite places in Lanzarote below…
+Not only does it have naturally beautiful beaches and warm weather if you love to relax, but there are also plenty of attractions and places to visit to keep your holiday exciting.
+Check out at a few of my favourite places in Lanzarote below.

 Timanfaya National Park

 Timanfaya National Park is one of the most popular places to visit in Lanzarote.
-Located in the southwestern part of Lanzarote, this Spanish national park is popular for it’s red and black landscape of volcanoes that was created by the enormous eruptions that happened 300 years ago.
-Take a guided coach tour of the national park, where you can stop off and hike up the volcanic rocks, which is great for kids, or for a totally new experience, take a camel ride through the lava fields.
+Located in the southwestern part of Lanzarote, this Spanish national park is popular for its red and black landscape of volcanoes, which was created by the enormous eruptions that happened 300 years ago.
+Take a guided coach tour of the national park, where you can stop off and hike up the volcanic rocks, which is great for kids.
+Or, for a totally new experience, take a camel ride through the lava fields.
 Be sure to get some great pictures of the view while you’re up there!

 Mirador del Rio

 For those who are looking to enjoy some spectacular views, the Mirador del Rio is the place for you.
 Mirador, which actually means ‘a lookout’, is a cliff-top structure found in the north of the island at the end of the Raisco de Famara range.
 Not only will you get to see an impressive landscape of the Atlantic Ocean and the caves, but there’s also a restaurant built inside one of the caves, so you can experience some great views while you stop off to enjoy some lunch.

 Built into volcanic rock, this restaurant boasts some amazing architecture with maze-like corridors, a pool, and its very own museum.
 This restaurant first became famous in the film industry and serves traditional Mediterranean cuisine and some of the finest refreshing cocktails.